-Let's transition to a more substantive conversation and try to understand why the requirement to allow the replacement of a component's subsystems with alternative implementations leads to a dramatic increase in interface complexity.
-We will continue studying the SearchBox component from the previous chapter.
-Allow us to remind the reader of the factors that complicate the design of APIs for visual components:
+Let's transit to a more substantive conversation and try to understand, why the requirement to allow replacing component's subsystems with alternative implementations leads to dramatic interface inflation.
+We continue studying the SearchBox component from the previous chapter.
+Let us remind the reader the factors that complicate designing APIs for visual components:

-- Coupling heterogeneous functionality (such as business logic, appearance styling, and behavior) into a single entity - Introducing shared resources, i.e. an object state that could be simultaneously modified by different actors, including the end user - The emergence of ambivalent hierarchies in the inheritance of entity properties and options.
+- Coupling heterogeneous functionality (such as business logic, appearance styling, and behavior) in one entity - Introducing shared resources, i.e. an object state that could be simultaneously modified by different actors (including the enduser) - Emerging of ambivalent hierarchies of inheritance of entity's properties and options.

-Let's make the task more specific.
-Imagine that we need to develop a SearchBox that allows for the following modifications:
+We will make a task more specific.
+Imagine we need to develop a SearchBox that allows for the following modifications:

-I. Replacing the textual paragraphs representing an offer with a map with markers that could be highlighted:
+- I. Replacing the textual paragraphs representing an offer with a map with markers that could be highlighted: - Illustrates the problem of replacing a subcomponent (the offer list) while preserving behavior and design of other parts of the system; also, the complexity of implementing shared states.